ocramz/ocramz.github.io/_posts/2021-07-18-ad-delcont.markdown

 2) The implementation of the `+` method is bracketed within a mysterious `shift` higher-order function, which declares a continuation `k`, to be used later.

-3) A temporary variable `y` is declared, having 0 dual value.
+3) A temporary variable `y` is declared, having 0 dual value and primal value set to the function result.

 4) `k` is then applied to `y`, and the return value of `k` is discarded (?!).
 This must mean that `y` itself is mutated within the execution of `k`.